umdfiresa2024/research-corporate-sentiment/README.md

 and Abroad”, and at the Leaders Summit on Climate.”
 The model successfully parsed through this sentence was trained to identify this as a sentence regarding net zero emissions.

+To summarize:
+- The outcome variable is GHG emissions
+- The dependent Variable is Corporate Sentiment score
+- The frequency is year and geographical unit is each company

 # 4. Summary